micromark/common-markup-state-machine/readme.md

 The [shared space][shared-space] is accessed and mutated by both the tree adapter and the states of the state machine.

-[Constructs][constructs] are registered on one or more characters or character groups.
+[Construct][construct]s are registered on one or more characters or character groups.
 Upon registration, they define the states used to parse a construct, and the adapter used to handle the construct.